Using the 6BL8 or 6U8 as a Super-Regenerative Receiver for 88-108Mc/s

 A selection of 6BL8's were tested.

-If you have the option to use these types, there is a preference to use them.
+If you have the option to use these other types, there is a preference to use them.
 6GH8 (not to be confused with the common tuner valve 6HG8) had not been tested, but is included in the table since the characteristics appear to be well suited.

 Type Mutual conductance (umhos) Amplification Factor